 4. Gives you bumpy eyelids

-Soluble fibre (the kinds found in oats, beans and fruit) acts like a sponge, soaking up excess cholesterol and getting rid of it with other waste in your stools.
+Soluble fibre (the kind found in oats, beans and fruit) acts like a sponge, soaking up excess cholesterol and getting rid of it with other waste in your stools.
 If you aren’t eating sufficient fibre to carry out this function, you might find your cholesterol levels are on the rise.
 Among the symptoms of high cholesterol are yellowish patches on the skin or bumpy eyelids.
 However, ask your GP for a blood test for reliable detection.

 5. Causes bad breath